BadiGGH/note-app/README.md

 cd note-app
 ```

-2. Set up the database and run the SQL schema in `/databse/note.sql`
+2. Set up your database and run the SQL schema in `/databse/note.sql`

 3. Create the `.env` file with default values from `.example.env` file.(Change the values if you need to)